xdas-dev/xdas/docs/contribute.md

 The usual workflow is:
 - create a branch to have your independent version of the code
-- make modification by doing as many commits as you want
+- make modifications by doing as many commits as you want
 - format your code
 - check that the tests are passing (and that the documentation builds).
 - publish your branch online